Algeciras Gate

+King’s Bastion now stands in the former location of Algeciras Gate which was destroyed during its construction.

 Algeciras Gate was a city gate in the British Overseas Territory of Gibraltar.
 It was located on the site of what later became King's Bastion and was removed during construction of the bastion by the Spanish in 1575.
 The Algeciras Gate was Moorish in style and adorned with detail, including motifs of keys.